 Talk to someone

 Have someone to talk to about the things that worry you.
-Being in a supportive role can be confusing and challenging at times.
-It’s okay to ask for help.
+Supporting someone with a mental health problem can be confusing and challenging at times.
+It’s OK to ask for help.

 You could join a support group for family, friends and carers.
 These are usually run by community and voluntary groups.